ParksProjets/C-Preprocessor/README.md

 #endenum
 ```
 C like enumeration.
-Use this command for creating a lot of constants.
+You can use this command for creating a lot of constants.